Preserved nature

 The Jura on foot

 Rocky cirques, alpine lakes, fir forests, mountain pastures.
-Wildlife still visible — chamois, marmots, raptors — for those who walk quietly.
+Wildlife remains visible — chamois, roe deer, red deer, marmots, foxes, raptors — to those who walk quietly.
+Some have even spotted the wolf…

 Creux du Van · 1465 mMonique SchmidRock cirque at 1465 m, 160 m cliffs, panorama as far as Lake Neuchâtel.
 A legendary Jura hike.